Luisa-Inc/Pokedex-App/README.md

 ## How to get the project running

--Load data from an external source (API)
+- Load data from an external source (API)
 - View a list of items.
 - On user action (e.g., by clicking on a list item), view details for that item.